Knife legislation: Criminal Justice Act 1988

 The Criminal Justice Act 1988 mainly relates to carrying knives in public places, Section 139 being the most important:

 (1) Subject to subsections (4) and (5) below, any person who has an article to which this section applies with them in a public place shall be guilty of an offence.

 (2) Subject to subsection (3) below, this section applies to any article which has a blade or is sharply pointed except a folding pocketknife.

 (3) This section applies to a folding pocketknife if the cutting edge of its blade exceeds 3 in.

 (4) It shall be a defence for a person charged with an offence under this section to prove that he had good reason or lawful authority for having the article with him in a public place.

 The definition of "public place" is defined in Section 139(7) Criminal Justice Act 1988 as:

 "In this section "public place" includes any place to which at the material time the public have or are permitted access, whether on payment or otherwise."

 This can be loosely defined as anywhere the public has a legitimate right to be, whether this access is paid for or not, which could include any populated area within England and Wales, including one's motor vehicle, which is defined by law as a 'public place' unless parked on private property.
 A public place could include: 1) an organised wilderness gathering or event; 2) a National Park; 3) Forestry Commission land that is held open to the public; 4) public footpaths; 5) bridleways; and 6) any area where an individual does not need to ask specific permission to walk, camp, or travel from a landowner.
 Non-public places would be a person's residence, the area behind a counter in a shop, a locked building site, etc. – essentially anywhere a person would have to unlawfully commit trespass to gain access to.

 The phrase "good reason or lawful authority" in Subsection 4 is intended to allow for "common sense" possession of knives, so that it is legal to carry a knife if there is a bona fide reason to do so.
-Subsection 5 gives some specific examples of bona fide reasons: a knife for use at work (e.g., a chef's knife), as part of a national costume, or for religious reasons (e.g., a Sikh Kirpan).
+Subsection 5 gives some specific examples of bona fide reasons: a knife for use at work (e.g., a chef's knife), as part of a national costume, or for religious reasons (e.g., a Sikh kirpan).
 However, even these specific statutory exceptions have sometimes proven unavailing to knife owners.
-It is important to note that "good reason or lawful authority" exceptions may be difficult to establish for those not using a knife in the course of their trade or profession, but merely because the knife is needed in case of emergency or for occasional utility use.
+"Good reason or lawful authority" exceptions may be difficult to establish for those not using a knife in the course of their trade or profession, but merely because the knife is needed in case of emergency or for occasional utility use.